vampaynani/graphql-star-wars-api/README.md

 # Star Wars GraphQL API

-An example of how to implement graphql consuming a RESTful API.
+An example of how to implement graphql consuming a RESTful API(https://swapi.co/).

 ## Getting started
 ### Setting up a project